I bought Andrew a lovely new Grab bag for Christmas. I am so thoughtful.

 This should be graduated in 10, 20 & 50ml measurements.
 I have simply used a plastic cup and written the measurements on the side.
 You might want to be a bit flasher than that.
 Here is an option.

 Takes me back to the days of doing the 40 hour famine at school.
 Yachting NZ call them non-thirst provoking food rations.
-Id also be grabbing some bars of chocolate and anything else I can lay my hands on as we head out the door!
+Id also be grabbing some bars of chocolate, tins of food and anything else I can lay my hands on as we head out the door!

 We like fishing!
 Ive got a line and a hook already rigged to go.
 Might be an idea to add some more hooks to the kit too as if you have only got one you could be pretty upset if you lose it on the first fish.
 A packet of Gulp soft baits will last forever in a grab bag, and could come in handy!
 Maybe throw in the soy sauce and wasabi for the fresh sashimi you catch…